Cimiez Archeological Museum

-In Roman times, all the action was up here on Cimiez, in an elaborate Roman city called Cemenelum, and the capital of the Riviera for over 400 years, between the 1st and 4th centuries.
-Similar in size to Pompeii, the city had an amphitheater that could hold 5000 spectators (for theater, and yes, gladiators), a small army, a market square and temple (to Mars!), lots of shops and businesses, elaborate walled homes, and a huge bath/spa complex, which was one of the great pleasures and social hub of Roman life.
-Most of the ruins of the ancient city are still buried under the current city, but the one major excavation is this impressive bath/spa complex, which is now the Roman Bath Ruins/Archeological Museum.
+In Roman times, all the action was up here on Cimiez, in an elaborate Roman city called Cemenelum, and the capital of the Riviera for over 400 years between the 1st and 4th centuries.
+Similar in size to Pompeii, the city had an amphitheater that could hold 5000 spectators (for theater, and yes, gladiators), a small army, a market square and temple (to Mars!), lots of shops and businesses, elaborate walled homes, and an enormous bath/spa complex, which was one of the great pleasures and social hub of Roman life.
+Most of the ruins of the ancient city are still buried under the current city, but the one major exception is this impressive bath/spa complex, which is now the Roman Bath Ruins/Archeological Museum.

-How to get there: Take bus 15, 17, 20, or 25, bus stop Les Arènes / Musée Matisse; or click here for a page on how to get to the Cimiez Museums by bus.
-When you get off the bus you will see the entrance to the Cimiez Gardens, and signs pointing to the Musee Archeologique, which is just around the curve to your right, on the same street.
+How to get there: Take bus #5 and get off at bus stop Les Arènes / Musée Matisse; or click here for a page on how to get to the Cimiez Museums by bus.
+When you get off the bus you will see the entrance to the Cimiez Gardens, and signs pointing to the Musée Archéologique, which is just around the curve to your right, on the same street.
 But first, whet your appetite with a peek into the the ancient Roman amphitheater (free), which is just inside the entry to the Cimiez Gardens.

 Now, take one of the excellent laminated site maps (in multiple languages), and head outside and wander all around the cobblestoned roads through the ruins.
-There are three sections, all with similar facilities: locker rooms, toilets (side-by-side, very social!), sport rooms, and the baths which have a hot building (the calderium, think scald-arium!) with a wet steam room and hot baths, the tepidarium building which was more of a dry steam room, and the frigidarium, which as the name implies, was a for bracing cold dip, and the one building that is still standing was one of the three frigidariums.
+There are three sections, all with similar facilities: locker rooms, toilets (side-by-side, very social!), sport rooms, and the baths which have a hot building (the calderium, think scald-arium!) with a wet steam room and hot baths, the tepidarium building which was more of a dry steam room, and the frigidarium, which as the name implies, was a for bracing cold dip.
 The complex also had a swimming pool and a cathedral, and is laced with an elaborate piping system, pump houses and furnace rooms (which you can see best in the east (est) section.
 The baths were not just to get clean, they were the major social activity, meeting point, and gossip hub of Roman life.

-Back inside the Cimiez gardens, you’ll find yourself in a 500-year-old olive grove, with the Matisse Museum on the right, and, just ahead, an ancient Franciscan Monastery with magnificent Italian-style gardens to explore (free), and a tiny Friar’s museum in the church.
+Back inside the Cimiez gardens, you’ll find yourself in a 500-year-old olive grove, with the Matisse Museum on the right, and, just ahead, an ancient Franciscan Monastery with magnificent Italian-style gardens to explore (free), and a tiny Friar’s museum (free) next to the church entrance.

 By the way, the paths in the Cimiez gardens are all named after jazz musicians because this olive grove was the site of the Nice Jazz Festival until just a few years ago when it moved down to Place Massena.

 If you want to now visit the Chagall Museum, just pass the Regina and walk down the scenic tree-lined boulevard de Cimiez for 15-minutes (it’s all downhill).
-Or take Bus #15 toward Nice for 6 stops, to the Musee Chagall bus stop.
+Or take Bus #5 toward Nice for just a couple of stops, to the Musee Chagall bus stop.